Vyral/amy-wengerd/_posts/2023-04-10-our-secure-first-program-takes-the-fear-out-of-home-buying.md

 date: 2023-04-10 07:00:00
 tags:
   - Home Buyer Tips
-excerpt: Our new contingency program takes the stress out of buying a house.
+excerpt: Our Secure First program takes the stress out of buying a house.
 enclosure:
 pullquote: >-
   With Secure First, you can avoid the stress and uncertainty that often comes